 The available capacity to meet the demand for services is limited.
 Geographically, Lane County is roughly the size of the State of Connecticut, and it can take more than two hours to drive from an inland community to the coastal borders of the region.
 The County is rather isolated geographically speaking, with two "metropolitan" cities located centrally, surrounded by farmland, timberland, and small rural communities.
 The term "metropolitan" is used loosely in this context as the entire population of the county is only 380,000.
 In order to meet the needs of the total population, staff are challenged with spanning services across the metro and rural communities.
-The challenges related to the size of the county is compounded with the lack of broadband access in the rural communities.
+The challenges related to the size of the county are compounded with the lack of broadband access in the rural communities.
 If internet access is available, it is often too expensive for rural residents, who have a higher percentage of the population living at or below the Federal poverty level.
 With the limited resources, staff are required to commute to rural communities for the provision of in-person services, when virtual services are not an option for those in need.

-Beyond the constraints on staffing resources, funding for training services is often exhausted early in the program year.
+In addition to staffing resource limitations, funding for training services is often exhausted early in the program year.
 LWP prioritizes training investments, with a majority of training funds being allocated to scholarships (Individual Training Accounts) and On-the-Job Training.
 LWP also uses a small amount of available funding to support the needs of the business community through Customized Training Solutions for Businesses.

-Through LWP's Customized Training Solutions for Businesses, we have created very successful models of public/private partnerships.
-These partnerships provide a win for both the business community and Lane County's most marginalized residents.
-Businesses provide the skills training tailored to their workforce development needs and partner with community-based organizations with targeted services (most social supports and other supportive services) to provide the holistic supports that people face outside of their work environment.
-Those who are receiving the training are employed from day one and are taught valuable skills.
-The relationship is developed in a more supportive environment between the employer and the employee, which results in an increase to the businesses retention rate.
-The employee also receives support with housing, transportation, childcare, and other related services, which helps them to focus on getting to work each day and learning.
+Through LWP's Customized Training Solutions for Businesses, we have created highly successful models of public/private partnerships.
+These collaborations offer mutual benefits for both the business community and Lane County's most marginalized residents.
+Businesses provide skill-specific training aligned with their workforce development needs, partnering with community-based organizations that provide targeted services, primarily focusing on social supports and other supportive services.
+This holistic approach ensures that individuals undergoing training not only gain valuable skills but are employed from day one.
+The supportive relationship established between the employers and the employees contributes to a higher business retention rate.
+Moreover, employees receive assistance with housing, transportation, childcare, and other relevant services, enabling them to concentrate on their work and continuous learning.